The universal category $\mathcal{O}$ and the Gelfand-Graev action: Categorical Preliminaries

 \subsubsection{Categorical Conventions}

-We work over a field $k$ of characteristic zero and categories will, by default, be DG categories in the sense of Chapter 1, section 10 of \cite{GaRoI}.
+We work over a field $k$ of characteristic zero and categories will, by default, be DG categories in the sense of Chapter 1, Section 10 of \cite{GaRoI}.
 In other words, in the notation of \cite{GaRoI}, we are by default working in the category $\text{DGCat}_{\text{cont}}$.
-By definition, the objects of this category are DG categories, which are presentable stable $\infty$-categories $\C$ which are equipped with the data exhibiting $\C$ as a module category for the monoidal stable $\infty$-category Vect of $k$-vector spaces, and the functors between them are by definition \textit{continuous}, i.e. they preserve all colimits, and in particular \textit{exact}, by assumption, meaning that they preserve cofiber sequences.\footnote{On the other hand, functors need not be $t$-exact, since not all DG categories even come equipped with a $t$-structure.} Occasionally, to emphasize our ground field, we will write $\DGCatContk$ for $\text{DGCat}_{\text{cont}}$.
+By definition, the objects of this category are DG categories, which are presentable stable $\infty$-categories $\C$ which are equipped with the data exhibiting $\C$ as a module category for the monoidal stable $\infty$-category Vect of $k$-vector spaces, and the functors between them are by definition \textit{continuous}, i.e. they preserve all colimits, and in particular are \textit{exact}, by assumption, meaning that they preserve cofiber sequences.\footnote{On the other hand, functors need not be $t$-exact, since not all DG categories even come equipped with a $t$-structure.} Occasionally, to emphasize our ground field, we will write $\DGCatContk$ for $\text{DGCat}_{\text{cont}}$.

-We always highlight when our categories involved are not DG categories.
-One prominent example will occur when, in the notation of \cite{GaRoI}, when we are working in $\text{DGCat}^{\text{non-cocmpl}}$ we will say that we are working with \textit{not necessarily cocomplete} DG categories.
+We always highlight when the categories involved are not DG categories.
+One prominent example will occur when, in the notation of \cite{GaRoI}, we are working in $\text{DGCat}^{\text{non-cocmpl}}$.
+In this case, we will say that we are working with \textit{not necessarily cocomplete} DG categories.
 Furthermore, when we work with a DG category $\C$ equipped with a $t$-structure, we regard the categories $\C^{\leq m}$ and $\C^{\geq m}$ for each integer $m$ as ordinary $\infty$-categories, and the \textit{eventually coconnective subcategory} is $\C^+ := \cup_{n \in \mathbb{N}} \C^{\geq -n}$ as a not necessarily cocomplete DG category.
+(Observe also that we use cohomological indexing for our $t$-structure.)